mapesa2021/engineering/DEPLOYMENT_GUIDE.md

 ## 🎉 **Congratulations!**

-Your CareThePlanet website with admin panel is now production-ready!
+Your Olerum Engineering website with admin panel is now production-ready!
 The static export ensures fast loading times and compatibility with most hosting providers.

 ---